 Are Bees Becoming Extinct?

+Scientists say that one in six bee species is regionally extinct, with over 40 percent facing the risk of extinction.
 The current status of bee populations is concerning, with various species facing declines.
 While the term "extinct" may not apply universally, certain bee species are indeed endangered.
 So, what's causing bees to die?

 Pesticides and Chemicals